 Note: all layers listed above must be dimensioned and will be different from project to project.

 Waterproofing is not considered an element of the green roof system in all international technical guides.

 Green Roofs correspond to vegetation installed on a constructed structure, regardless of the type of construction or type of vegetation.
-Only green walls built with vines or vertical gardens systems are excluded.
+Only green walls built with climbing plants or vertical gardens systems are excluded.
 Typically they have a system with several materials arranged in layers, which must ensure the good development of the vegetation, respecting and promoting the physical integrity of the built structure.